joinpursuit/Pursuit-Core-Web-React-Youtube/README.md

-# React: Lab 3
-## Pursuit Tube
+# React Youtube

 ### Task
-- You will create a Single Page Application (SPA) that mimics the offical Youtube webapp
+- Create a Single Page Application (SPA) that mimics the offical Youtube webapp
-- You will use the official `Youtube Data API v3`
+- Use the official `Youtube Data API v3`
   - `https://developers.google.com/youtube/v3/docs/`
-- Your app must make use of `React Router v4`
+- Your app must make use of `React Router`
 - Your app may NOT use any other dependencies other than the following:
   - [Axios](https://www.npmjs.com/package/axios)
   - [Moment](https://momentjs.com/)